• Skip to primary navigation

 Searching in A Set

-By using the contains () method in the set we can able to find out that the specific elements are present in the set or not.
-If the element is present in the set then you will get true and if the element is not present then you will get false.
+By using the contains () method in the set, we can find out whether the specific elements are present in the set.
+If the element is present in the set, you will get true; if the element is not, you will get false.

 package com.SoftwareTestingO.Java.basics;